New Zealand elects conservative Christopher Luxon as premier after 6 years of liberal rule

 The exact makeup of Luxon’s government is still to be determined as ballots continued to be counted.

 Luxon arrived to rapturous applause at an event in Auckland.
 He was joined on stage by his wife, Amanda, and their children, William and Olivia.
-He said he was humbled by the victory and couldn’t wait to get stuck in to his new job.
+He said he was humbled by the victory and couldn’t wait to start his new job.
 He thanked people from across the country.

 “You have reached for hope and you have voted for change,” he said.